aissat/easy_localization/README.md

 ...
 ```

-4. All done!.
+4. All done!

 #### Code generation of localization files

-Code generation support json and csv file, for more information run in terminal `flutter pub run easy_localization:generate -h`
+Code generation supports json and csv files, for more information run in terminal `flutter pub run easy_localization:generate -h`

 Steps:
-1. Go to the folder with your project in terminal
+1. Open your terminal in the folder's path containing your project
 2. Run in terminal `flutter pub run easy_localization:generate`
 3. Change asset loader and past import.